Taxes for New Interns

 Parts of your 1040

-The top section on the first page is consists of demographic information, marital and filing status, and a list of dependents (which affects your “exemptions”, explained later).
+The top section on the first page is consists of demographic information, marital and filing status, and a list of dependents (note that personal "exemptions" have been eliminated for 2018).
 We are assuming you are single with no children, so nothing really interesting here.

 The income section is where you’ll list your income, naturally.
 After the end of the year (typically in February), you’ll get a W-2 form from your hospital, which reports to both you and the IRS your taxable income.
 Box 1 of the W-2 will go directly on Line 7 of your 1040.
 In this case, we’ve assumed that your PGY-1 salary is $60,000, that you worked exactly 6 months during the year, and your total health/vision/dental insurance premiums total $1000 for a full year.
 Thus, $60,000 salary minus $1000 in deductible insurance premiums equals $59,000 per year in taxable wages.
 But you only had a job for half a year, so your W-2 will report $29,500 as you can see on Line 7.